ramira4/Company-Inventory-Parts-and-Products/README.md

-# InventorySystemApp
+# Inventory System App
-Java inventory system application created for a business.
-Allows user to maintain an inventory of parts and products.
-The main screen includes table views for parts and products.
-Users may add parts, modify parts, add products with associated parts, modify those products and may also delete parts and products.
-Uses JavaFX.
+Simple inventory system created with Java (using JavaFX).
+Functionality includes table views of parts and products in inventory with the ability to create, modify, and delete those parts and products.